schmittjoh/JMSPaymentCoreBundle/Resources/doc/plugins.rst

             <tag name="payment.plugin" />
         </service>

 That's it!
 You just created your first plugin :) Right now, it does not do anything useful, but we will get to the specific transactions that you can perform in the next section.

-Available Transaction Types
+Available transaction types
 ---------------------------
 Each plugin may implement a variety of available transaction types.
-Depending on the used payment method, and the capabilities of the backend, you rarely need all of them.
+Depending on the used payment method and the capabilities of the backend, you rarely need all of them.

 Following is a list of all available transactions, and two exemplary payment method plugins.
 A "x" indicates that the method is implement, "-" that it is not:

 +----------------------------+------------------+-----------------------+
 | Financial Transaction      | CreditCardPlugin | ElectronicCheckPlugin |